MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-deprecated-features.md

 The following MAs have been removed in MIM 2016: </br> 1.
 MA for FIM Certificate Management </br>2.
 MA for Lotus Notes</br> 3.
 MA for SAP R/3 </br> The Lotus Notes and SAP R/3 MAs have been replaced with new connectors.
 For more information, see [Latest Connector Version Release History & Download](https://docs.microsoft.com/azure/active-directory/connect/active-directory-aadconnectsync-connector-version-history).

 The ECMA1/XMA extensibility framework has been replaced by ECMA 2.0.
 Updating existing ECMA1 management agents with ECMA2.0 connectors is required.

+The Windows Azure Active Directory connector is not recommended for new deployments.
+Customers should instead use Azure AD Connect, [Azure AD Connect cloud sync](https://docs.microsoft.com/azure/active-directory/cloud-sync/what-is-cloud-sync), or the [MIM graph connector](~/microsoft-identity-manager-2016-connector-graph.md).

 | **Category**                | **Deprecated Feature**              | **Comment**           |
 |-----------------------------|-------------------------------------|----------------------------------------------|